Chetan Maini

-Chetan Maini (born 11 March 1970) is a Co-Founder and Vice Chairman at SUN Mobility and an Indian business magnate in the electric car industry.
-He is best known for building India's first electric car, REVA, and as the Founder of Reva Electric Car Company Ltd, now Mahindra Electric Mobility Limited, where he served as an advisor.
-SUN Mobility, a joint venture between Virya Mobility 5.0 and SUN New Energy Systems, aims to be a provider of charging points and services to accelerate mass electric vehicle usage.
+Chetan Maini (born 3 March 1970) is an Indian engineer and entrepreneur in the electric vehicle industry.Maini is also the founder of the REVA, established in 1994, which later became Mahindra Electric Mobility Limited, where he served as an advisor.
+SUN Mobility, a joint venture between Virya Mobility 5.0 and SUN New Energy Systems, a provider of charging points and services.
 Chetan is the director of Maini Group and co-founder of Virya Mobility 5.0.
-He is also an investor and on the board of several clean-tech start-ups.

-From July 2013 to April 2015, Chetan was Chief Executive Officer, Chief of Technology and Strategy, and Deputy Chairman at Mahindra Reva, which he founded as Reva Electric Car Company in 1994.
+From July 2013 to April 2015, Chetan served as Chief Executive Officer, Chief of Technology and Strategy, and deputy chairman at Mahindra Reva, which he founded as Reva Electric Car Company in 1994.
 Chetan holds over 40 patents in battery and energy management systems in electric vehicle technologies.
-Over the course of 20 years, Chetan has developed six electric, solar and hybrid-electric cars in India.
+Chetan has been involved in developing multiple electric, solar, and hybrid vehicles in India.

-In 2009, Business Week magazine named him as one of India's "Top 50 Influential people".
-He was the "Man of the Year" for Top Gear India in the year of 2014. and he was also given the Innovation award in Energy and Environment by The Economist in London.
+Maini’s work in electric mobility has been recognised with several awards, including being named among India’s Top 50 Influential People by Business Week in 2009, Man of the Year by Top Gear India in 2014, and receiving the Innovation Award in Energy and Environment from The Economist.

 Early life and education

-Chetan was born in Bangalore, India on March 11 1970.
-He is the son of the late Sudarshan K Maini and Reva Maini.
+Chetan was born on 11 March 1970 in Bangalore, India, to Sudarshan K. Maini and Reva Maini.
 His father was the founder of the Maini group of industries, the manufacturer of India's first electric car, REVA.
 As a child, Chetan used to take apart and build cars.
 He received a master's degree in hybrid electric technology from Stanford.
 While he was an undergraduate student at the University of Michigan, he was involved in the solar car project and the subsequent solar car race.
 His team built and raced a solar car in the U.S. — and, as it happened, came in first.
 Later that year, in 1990, General Motors sponsored the team to race in the World Solar Challenge in Australia where they came in third.
 Their vehicle, called “Sunrunner,” beat many of the big American auto companies.

 Chetan Maini is the uncle of racing drivers Arjun and Kush Maini.
 Arjun Maini was a development driver for the Haas F1 Team.
 He is currently competing in the DTM as a driver for Mercedes-AMG.
 Kush Maini is currently competing in the FIA Formula 2 championship.